-Lidia Ceriani is Assistant Teaching Professor at Georgetown University’s Walsh School of Foreign Service.
+Lidia Ceriani is Associate Teaching Professor at Georgetown University’s Walsh School of Foreign Service.

 Prior to joining the faculty at Georgetown, she was an Economist at the World Bank in the Poverty and Equity global practice and more recently a team member of the 2017 World Development Report.
 Between 2007 and 2012, she was a lecturer at Bocconi University where she taught Public Economics and Principles of Economics.